-Fourteen cards to open the AI conversation that most organisations are avoiding.
-Print them.
-Take them into a room.
-See what happens.
+fourteen questions to open the ai conversation most organisations are avoiding. print them. take them into a room. see what happens.

 Not in a briefing.
 Not on a survey.
 A real conversation where their answer surprised you.